octo-technology/OpenTezos/docs/defi/dexs.md

 ![](../../static/img/defi/swap.svg)
 <small className="figure">FIGURE 2: Illustration of a token Swap.
 The trader first sends his input tokens, then the pool computes the effective swap price by maintaining a constant product, and finally sends the output of tokens.</small>

-From this, you can deduct two things :
+From this, you can deduct two things:

 1. You can never empty all the liquidity from a pool.
 As you withdraw more and more tokens from one side of the pool, the effective swap price shift toward one side of the curve in an asymptotically manner toward infinity.